wp-plugins/video-list-manager/tags/1.2/readme.txt

 - Using jquery colorbox to show video, support 5 colorbox skins.
 - Fit all layouts

 Some shortcodes you need to know:

-- To show a video item you use this shordcode in your post/page:
+- To show a video item you use this shordcode in your post/page: [tnt_video id=]
-[tnt_video id=]

 id: video id

 You also can use some following attributes to custom the width and height of video:

 + width	: width of video in list
 + height	: height of video in list
 Ex: [tnt_video id=1 width="600" height="400"]

 - To Show a videos list by category id you use this shordcode in your post/page:
 [tnt_video_list id=]

 id: category id of videos list

 You also can use some following attributes to custom videos list:

 + col  	 : numbers of column you want to show
 + limit	 : numbers of video you want show per page
 + width	 : width of video in list
 + height : height of video in list

 Note: Need to enable the permalink to run this plugin

+Tutorial:
+<iframe width="420" height="315" src="http://www.youtube.com/embed/R_0BmfKC1Jw" frameborder="0" allowfullscreen></iframe>

 == Installation ==